Frequently Asked Questions

 As long as the expense was directly related to your attendance at the Academy, yes, you may.

 Is my Grant and/or Loan considered taxable income?

-No. when filing taxes, neither a Pell Grant nor Direct Student Loan are considered income.
+No. When filing taxes, neither a Pell Grant nor Federal Direct Loan are considered income.

 What are the advantages to taking out a Federal Student Loan?

 There are several advantages to taking out a Federal Student Loan.
 Among them: